Are you losing a battle of wills with a pint-sized, emotionally unstable dictator?

 I followed up with a threat to throw the toy away if he carried on.
 Did it work?
 Not immediately.

 I threw the toy away.

-For the next few hours, my son was absolutely distraught that he had genuinely lost one of his toys.
+My son was absolutely distraught that he had genuinely lost one of his toys for the next few hours.
 The fact that I followed through with a punishment means he KNOWS I am serious when I say I will take a toy away.